 4. Secure the bottom plate to the floor using construction adhesive and concrete screws.

-Measure and cut drywall so that it fits each wall.
-Use a level to mark straight lines, and account for any obstructions that you must cut around, such as electrical boxes.
-Use drywall adhesive on the studs, and firmly press a piece of drywall board into this for 1 or 2 seconds.
-Attach the drywall boards to the studs underneath with drywall screws.
-Continue across the room until you’ve covered your framing.
+The next step is to measure and cut drywall to fit each wall section.
+Use a level to mark straight lines and account for any obstructions you must cut around, such as electrical boxes.
+Next, use drywall adhesive on the studs and firmly press a piece of drywall board for one to two seconds.

-The final step is to prepare your walls for painting.
-Spackle and sand over the screw holes to create a smooth surface, then begin painting.
-If your basement gets damp, use latex paint.
+If your basement gets damp, consider using latex paint.
 It’s waterproof and won’t crack.
-It’s also low-odor, which is best if you don’t have strong basement ventilation.
-You can also choose mildew-killing paint, which prevents new mold growth.
+It’s also low-odor, which is ideal if you don’t have strong basement ventilation.
+You could also opt for mildew-killing paint, which prevents new mold growth.

 Our Conclusion